gohugoio/hugoThemesSiteBuilder/README.md

 ## Theme Configuration

-You should have a file named `theme.toml` in the root of your theme.
-This file contains metadata about the theme and its creator or creators. **Only `theme.toml` is accepted, not `theme.yaml` or not `theme.json`**.
+Your theme should have a `theme.toml` file in the root directory.
+This file should contain relevant metadata about the theme and its creator(s).
+It's important to note that only the `theme.toml` file format is supported. `theme.yaml` or `theme.json` files are not supported.

 ```toml
 name = "Theme Name"